aarthikrao/timeMachineLegacy/README.md

 # Time Machine

-A Job scheduler that uses redis to set jobs.
+A distributed, fault tolerant job scheduler that uses redis to set jobs.
 Jobs can be scheduled using a HTTP request

 ## Getting Started